platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 For troubleshooting, feel free to use [the certificate checker tool](https://certcheck.pltfrm.sh/).
 This tool assists in finding out where your domain is pointing to and provides some generic guidance.
 It also assists when a CDN (Fastly, Cloudflare, ...) is used.
-It's good practice to check both the apex and the `www` domain to ensure that both point to the cluster.
+It's good practice to check both the apex and the `www` domain to ensure that both point to your project.

 For more in-depth investigations, on the command line using macOS, Linux, or the Windows Subsystem for Linux, run the following command: